Administration of Buccal Seizure Medication

 • There is no need to open the child’s jaw as the medicine does not need to be swallowed

-18. Once rescue squad arrives, inform them of medication administered, including type of medication, dose and time
+32. Once rescue squad arrives, inform them of medication administration, including type of medication, dose, and time

-19. Remember to dispose of all used equipment and bottles of medicine safely out of the reach of children
+33. Remember to dispose of all used equipment and bottles of medicine safely out of the reach of students

-21. Document the date, time and dose of medication given in addition to what was observed during the seizure
+36. Document the date, time and dose of medication given in addition to what was observed during the seizure and recorded on Seizure Observation Recording Form

 References: